 Exercise also helps you burn more calories, lowering your risk of obesity.
 There is a strong link between being significantly overweight and Type 2 diabetes.

-In particular, having body fat in the stomach or midsection is associated with higher diabetes risk.
-Exercising helps your body metabolize fat, decreasing your overall body-fat percentage.
+In particular, having body fat in the stomach or midsection is associated with a higher diabetes risk.
+Exercising helps your body metabolize fat, decreasing your overall body fat percentage.
 In fact, aerobic exercise seems to preferentially target abdominal fat, making it a great way to prevent diabetes.

 Exercise Guidelines to Prevent Type 2 Diabetes

 People often wonder how much exercise is needed to prevent Type 2 diabetes (consult your doctor for personalized recommendations).
 While the answer differs for each person, the American College of Sports Medicine has developed guidelines for American adults to stay healthy and lower their risk of chronic disease.

 These guidelines emphasize two important forms of exercise — aerobic activity and strength training.

 To prevent diabetes, aim to get at least 30 minutes of moderate-intensity exercise five days per week (for 150 minutes per week total).
 Moderate-intensity exercise should cause you to break into a light sweat and begin to breathe more heavily.

 Walking briskly, heavy gardening, step aerobics, or dancing are great ways to get moderate-intensity physical exercise.
 Alternatively, you can engage in vigorous-intensity aerobic exercise for 75 minutes per week.

 Vigorous-intensity exercise includes activities that cause you to breathe very heavily and break a moderate sweat.
 This could include jogging, swimming, plyometrics, or cycling.

 In addition to aerobic exercise, it is important to engage in strength training at least twice per week.
 This builds lean muscle tissue and decreases your risk of bone-related health problems.